Choose a Location:

 Cheat Sheet: La Traviata

-Here's what you need about the world's most popular opera.
+Everything you need to know about the world's most-performed opera.

 What happens in the story?
 Who was the composer?
 What should I expect from the music?
 Here’s everything you need to know…